Real Costs of Driving Without Insurance Explained

 What happens if I cause an accident while uninsured?

-Are there any legal defenses for driving without insurance?
+Are there legal defenses for driving without insurance?

 Conclusion